 Cannabis 2.0: "What's Available?"

-Cannabis Edibles, Cannabis Beverages, Topicals, Vapes, Hashish, & Concentrates have been legal in Canada since Oct 2019 and yet in Alberta, we are still waiting on these new products to arrive in retail stores.
+Cannabis Edibles, Cannabis Beverages, Topicals, Vapes, Hashish, & Concentrates have been legal in Canada since Oct 2019 and yet here in Alberta, we have had to wait a long time for these new products to arrive in retail stores.

 That's right, now that Health Canada has approved certain product lines (not all, but we'll talk about that later), products are starting to ship to the AGLC and should be available for retail stores to order in the next couple of weeks.

 Keep in mind, not all products will be available right away.
-In fact, the initial roll-out is going to be a bit of a trickle at first with chocolates likely to be the first products to hit shelves hopefully in the 2nd week of January.
-From there we should see some beverages the following week, and then a steadily increasing number and variety of items over the coming weeks and months as they become available.
+In fact, the initial roll-out was a bit of a trickle at first with chocolates the first products to hit shelves in the 2nd week of January.
+From there we have some sporadic shipments of some beverages, and a steadily increasing number and variety of items like hash, budder, creams and more over the coming weeks and months as they become available.

 What to Expect

 > The first thing you can expect is a limit of 10mg of THC per package of any Cannabis 2.0 product.
 The idea being to ease first-time users (and even experienced users) in to a whole new world of cannabis in a completely safe & enjoyable way.
 These products are meant to be enjoyed socially, though some may find they need to take a few more than one to reach their preferred level.

 > You can also expect, within a few months, a vast array of different 2.0 cannabis products available.
 With just beverages alone there are CBD Sports Drinks, Herbal Teas, Sparkling Waters, Distilled Beverages, Energy Drinks... and the list goes on!
 With multiple producers entering the market and some pairing up with existing massive corporations such as Molson, Corona, & Anheuser-Busch, pretty soon you will spoiled for choice.